You've reached the home on the web of Richard Hollerith.

 One of my hobbies is computer programming.
 Very rarely does a week go by when I don't use my ability to program to make some material change in how my personal computer works.
 Although I am not a professional programmer, I've been friends with a professional programmer since 2001, and one of the things that caused us to become and to remain friends is our conversations about programming.

 I have been on the internet since 1991.
 I made the web page you are reading now from HTML using a text editor.
-For many years, I was skeptical about social networking, but now I tweet.
+For many years, I have a twitter handle.

 I have written many comments on the communal web site Hacker News.